 - Decorate and personalize for Dad.
 You can use a stick to write words or decorate the stone with small glass tiles or marbles.

 The kids had plans for decorating their Fathers Day stepping stone before it dried.
 They started with each of them pressing their handprint into the wet concrete.
 Then they wanted to write “Daddy Rocks” in rocks so I added some dot letters to give them a guide for where to place the rocks.
 They pulled out their collection of pebbles and went to work filling in the letters.

 Wet concrete is so much more forgiving than I expected.
 The picture above shows my children nicely working together on placing their pebbles on Daddy’s stepping stone.
 However, if you look closely you will notice that my 3 year old was poking her finger deep into the wet concrete.
 I didn’t even realize what she was doing until she had completely ruined two of the letters they had filled in and she had gouged out a chunk of wet concrete.
 But it was easy to smooth the concrete back in place and fix the letters.

 We added each child’s initial to their handprints and a date.

 Now we had to patiently wait for the concrete to dry and set.

 We let it sit overnight and it popped right out of the mold the next day.
-It isn’t as blue as we were expecting.
-It looks almost like a bluish-silver metallic color but we’re pretty sure Daddy will love it.
+We’re pretty sure Daddy will love it!

 Check out these other great Fathers Day gift ideas: